amagioss/video-engineering/video_engg_101/docs/intro-gpt.md

 - **GStreamer**: Modular multimedia pipeline
 - **OBS Studio**: Live streaming and recording software
 - **Wirecast / vMix**: Live video production tools
+- **Audacity**: Visualize audio and be able to do some frequency analysis

 ---